aleen42/PersonalWiki/git/model/model.md

 For a thorough discussion on the pros and cons of Git compared to centralized source code control systems, [see](http://whygitisbetterthanx.com/) the [web](http://git.or.cz/gitwiki/GitSvnComparsion).
 There are plenty of flame wars going on there.
 As a developer, I prefer Git above all other tools around today.
 Git really changed the way developers think of merging and branching.
 From the classic CVS/Subversion world I came from, merging/branching has always been considered a bit scary ("beware of merge conflicts, they bite you!") and something you only do every once in a while.

 But with Git, these actions are extremely cheap and simple, and they are considered one of the core parts of your daily workflow, really.
-For example, in CVS/Subversion [books](http://svnbook.red-bean.com/), branching and merging is first discussed in the later chapters (for advanced users), while in [every](http://book.git-scm.com/) [Git](http://pragprog.com/titles/tsgit/pragmatic-version-control-using-git) [book](http://github.com/progit/progit), it’s already covered in chapter 3 (basics).
+For example, in CVS/Subversion [books](http://svnbook.red-bean.com/), branching and merging is first discussed in the later chapters (for advanced users), while in [every](http://book.git-scm.com/) [Git](http://pragprog.com/titles/tsgit/pragmatic-version-control-using-git) [book](http://github.com/progit/progit), it's already covered in chapter 3 (basics).

 As a consequence of its simplicity and repetitive nature, branching and merging are no longer something to be afraid of.
 Version control tools are supposed to assist in branching/merging more than anything else.

-Enough about the tools, let’s head onto the development model.
-The model that I’m going to present here is essentially no more than a set of procedures that every team member has to follow in order to come to a managed software development process.
+Enough about the tools, let's head onto the development model.
+The model that I'm going to present here is essentially no more than a set of procedures that every team member has to follow in order to come to a managed software development process.

 ### Decentralized but centralized